-If the melanoma has spread to nearby lymph nodes or tissues (stage 3 or regional melanoma), treatment may also include removal of the lymph nodes and adjuvant treatments.
+If the melanoma has spread to nearby lymph nodes or tissues (stage III or regional melanoma), treatment may also include removing lymph nodes and additional (adjuvant) treatments.

 Wide local excision

-If the sample doesn't have any cancer cells, it is called a clear margin.
+If the sample doesn't contain any cancer cells, it is called a clear margin.
 If the margins aren't clear, you may need further surgery.